GuptaPurujit/Crypto_Arbitrage/README.md

-the idea of the project is to develop a arbitrage bot
+The idea of the project is to develop a arbitrage bot

 THINGS TO DO: